tangle-network/webb-experiences/README.md

 We are motivated to build amazing products for our community, to deliver a seamless experience and to deeply understand our users needs.
 This is a dedicated space aimed at achieving those goals, where users can provide feedback, inspiration, and even contribute to Webb's product stack.

+Have feedback on how to improve Webb's products?
+Or have a specific question to ask?
+Checkout the [Webb Feedback Discussions](https://github.com/webb-tools/feedback/discussions) 💬.

 ### Webb Ecosystem Vision 👓

 The vision for the Webb ecosystem is to empower developers to build interoperable privacy preserving applications with incredible ease.
 To achieve this vision we have built a private bridge system called the
 Webb Anchor Protocol.

 The intended purpose of the Webb Anchor Protocol is to enable developers to build their own cross-chain, zero-knowledge applications on top of.
 The first application of this kind is Webb's transfer asset protocol which allows users to move private assets across EVM and Substrate chains using zero-knowledge proofs and a configurable token re-wrapping system.
 We intend to support additional chains to extend users ability to privately move assets in the future.
+For additional insights into Webb's product vision check out our [vision board!](./vision-board.md).
 ### Repo structure 🏢

 The content of this repo is divided by individual product categories.
 Currently, the products described in this repo include the following: